uccser/cs-field-guide/text/computer-graphics/computer-graphics-en.md

 To add the remainder of the circle, another line of reflection must be used.
 Can you work out which line of reflection is needed to complete the circle?

-.. container:: jargon-buster
+{jargon-buster}

 **Jargon Buster** : Octant

 A quadrant is a quarter of an area; the four quadrants that cover the whole area are marked off by a vertical and horizontal line that cross.
 An *octant* is one eighth of an area, and the 8 octants are marked off by 4 lines that intersect at one point (vertical, horizontal, and two diagonal lines).

+{jargon-buster end}

 To complete the circle, you need to reflect along the diagonal.
 The line of reflection should have a gradient of 1 or -1, and should cross through the middle of the centre pixel of the circle.